PPTG/DieselPilot/README.md

 **No communication with heater:**
 - Verify frequency (433.937 MHz)
 - Check if heater is paired
-- Make sure heater supports OLED remote (not LCD!)
+- Make sure heater supports OLED remote
 - Check CC1101 power voltage (must be 3.3V!)

 **OLED not working:**